jsoulier/black_hole_simulation/README.md

 ![](image.png)

-Black Hole Simulation using SDL3 GPU with compute shaders
+Black Hole Simulation using SDL3 GPU with a compute shader

 ### Building